steven-mi/push-latest-changes-action/README.md

 With this simple GitHub action, you can easily push the latest changes from one repository to the other.
 Furthermore, you can ignore certain files, allowing open sourcing of projects without sharing the credentials.

 ## Getting Started
 First generate a personal access token by going to your **Developer settings**.
-Afterward create a GitHub Action with following content:
+Next, add your PAT as a secret to your repository and create a GitHub action with the following content:

 ```
 name: Push Latest Changes